Hemel Hempstead: Education

-In addition there is a West Herts College Campus based in the town centre.
+In addition, there is a West Herts College campus based in the town centre.

-In 2006, the local education authority judged that there were too many primary school places in the town and published proposals to reduce them.
-The options involved school amalgamations and closures.
-A list of schools taking children of primary age is at primary schools in Dacorum.
+In 2006, the local education authority judged that there were too many primary school places in the town and published proposals to reduce them; the options involved school amalgamations and closures.

+Governance

-Political representation
+National representation

-The town of Hemel Hempstead forms the bulk of Hemel Hempstead parliamentary constituency, which also includes some outlying villages.
+The town forms the bulk of Hemel Hempstead parliamentary constituency, which also includes some outlying villages.

 In the 21 general elections since the new town was created, a Conservative MP has been returned 17 times and a Labour MP four times.
 The current MP is Labour's David Taylor, who was elected for the first time in the 2024 General Election.